MathOnco/Mistic/Readme.md

     * Example NSCLC Vectra dataset is available at: https://doi.org/10.5281/zenodo.6131933
   * Use the /metadata folder to
     * Upload the imaging markers of interest as Markers_ids.csv and markers.csv.
-       * Example files are provided in the subfolders: Vectra, t-CyCIF and CODEX
+       * Example files are provided in the subfolders: Vectra, CyCIF, t-CyCIF and CODEX
        * Move the files from the relevant subfolder into the /metadata folder
        * Note: For the Stack Montage option, only the markers.csv file is required
     * Optional uploads: